Art and Art History Department

 Completing Requirements for the MFA - Art

-4. MFA - Art Project: The culmination of the degree is the MFA - Art thesis project which must demonstrate the professional level of the candidate's accomplishment.
-After admission to candidacy the thesis project will be developed under the guidance of the candidate's MFA - ART project committee chair with the assistance of the project committee.
+- MFA - Art Project: The culmination of the degree is the MFA - Art culminating project which must demonstrate the professional level of the candidate's accomplishment.
+After admission to candidacy the culminating project will be developed under the guidance of the candidate's MFA - ART project committee chair with the assistance of the project committee.
 Upon the committee's prior approval of the completed work, projects will be appropriately exhibited in accordance with departmental requirements.

-5. Final Examination: The candidate must successfully complete an oral examination based on the area of the MFA - Art project.
+- Final Examination: The candidate must successfully complete an oral examination based on the area of the MFA - Art culminating project.

 - The application for graduation form must be filed with the university Graduate Admissions and Program Evaluations (GAPE) according to the posted deadline during the semester prior to completion of degree requirements.